Welcome to today's edition of the Rush 24-7 podcast.

 The owners of a Cleveland meat company say it was difficult being blamed for a neighborhood stench that police ultimately determined was coming from the home of an alleged serial killer.

-As you know, General McChrystal has asked for an additional 40,000 troops to win the war in Afghanistan.
+My fellow Americans, as you know, General McChrystal has asked for an additional 40,000 troops to win the war in Afghanistan.

-I've decided to send less troops than he asked for.
+After three months of careful thought, insight, and deliberation, I've decided to send less troops than he asked for.

-Over the next several months, we will also carefully diligently decide if we should send more food, boots, ammunition, and winter clothing for these additional troops.
+Over the next several months, we will also carefully, diligently decide if we should send more food, boots, ammunition, and winter clothing for these additional troops.

 Meanwhile, we will hurry as fast as we can to pass universal health care before Christmas.

-That's the I don't know if that's the real thing.
+I don't know if that's the real thing.

-It was partly rehearsal.
+It was part of the rehearsal.

 They're leaking it at the White House exclusively to us here at the EIB network.